-On Wednesday we drove to Wvem village to collect erythrina tree cuttings from the Sharon Farmers Group.
+On Wednesday we drove to Wvem Village to collect Erythrina tree cuttings from the Sharon Farmers Group.
 Erythrinas are squat thorny trees with wide leaves.
-These trees will be used to grow a live fence around the perimeter of our Energy Farming campus.
+These trees will be used to grow a live fence around the perimeter of our Himalayan Institute Cameroon (HIC) Energy Farming campus.

-The RTC in many ways shares a common bond with the Himalayan Institute’s School of Energy Farming.
+The RTC in many ways shares a common bond with HIC’s School of Energy Farming.
 Both are budding organizations that seek to revitalize rural Africa through education and demonstration.
 Both promote the growing of medicinal crops like Artemisia annua, the World Health Organization’s choice for most effective malaria treatment.

 Litika stresses the need for local cooperation.
-He also encourages the members of the Sharon Group to take up combination farming and animal-rearing.
+He also encourages the members of the Sharon Farmers Group to take up combination farming and animal-rearing.
 On a tour of the grounds he said, “You see these sheep?
-We are never needing to buy manure or pay for the transportation, and when the dry season comes our erythrina fence has leaves that will feed them.
+We are never needing to buy manure or pay for the transportation, and when the dry season comes, our Erythrina fence has leaves that will feed them.
 Too much money is spent on the chemical fertilizers and the fodder.”

-Before we left I asked Litika about future cooperation between the Sharon Group and the HIC.
+Before we left I asked Litika about future cooperation between the Sharon Farmers Group and Himalayan Institute Cameroon.
 He thanked us for the Institute’s previous assistance and promised, “We will continue to work hand in glove with the Himalayan Institute to arrive at our objectives.”